kotarondo/PersHA.js/README.md

 5
 6
 7
-clearInterval(id)
+> clearInterval(id)
 undefined
 ```

 This is an another example showing persistence of the engine.
-All internal states including a variable 'x', a function 'y', and interval timer are persistent across restarts.
+All internal states including a value of 'x', a function 'y', and interval timer are persistent across restarts.

 ##Practical Example